Shahid199578/90DaysDevopsChallenge/LAB.md

 ---

+## DAY 25 -  Kubernetes Services, Ingress, and Load Balancing

+1. Deploy a basic NGINX Deployment.
+2. Create a NodePort Service to expose it.
+3. Install `nginx-ingress` and configure an Ingress resource.
+4. Update your `/etc/hosts` file and test the routing.

+---

+## Day 26 – Kubernetes Volumes, ConfigMaps, and Secrets

+- Create and mount a PersistentVolume and PersistentVolumeClaim.
+- Use ConfigMap to provide configuration values to a Pod.
+- Inject Secrets into a Pod and print them from the container logs.

+---

 🎯 Action for Everyone:
 Post your learnings in our LinkedIn group, tag me, and share any screenshots or key takeaways.
 Let’s build a visible DevOps learning community!